In 1978 by Richard G. Rowan, Paula Wallace, May L. Poetter and Paul E. Poetter.

 SCAD employs more than 1,700 full and part-time employees.
 Of more than 650 full and part-time faculty, 78 percent hold terminal degrees.

-SCAD has eight galleries in Savannah, the four galleries in Atlanta, the two galleries in Lacoste, and one gallery in Hong Kong.
+SCAD has eight galleries in Savannah, the four galleries in Atlanta, and the two galleries in Lacoste.

 The Savannah College of Art and Design libraries are focal points for information, learning, inspiration and research.